Prajwalsonawane5991/Construction-Ease-/README.md

 #Construction-Ease
-##Objective:
+<h1>Objective:</h2><hr>
-#•	This website is mainly designed for those people who are searching contractors for building their homes.
+•	This website is mainly designed for those people who are searching contractors for building their homes.
-#•	This platform simplifies the entire construction process, offering a turnkey solution that saves time, money, and effort for property owners.
+•	This platform simplifies the entire construction process, offering a turnkey solution that saves time, money, and effort for property owners.
 Scope:
 •	By sitting at home, by one click user will be able to select a contractor, select a plan for building, estimate a cost and make a deal of it.
 •	When actual construction will start user will be able to track the completion of work on site on daily basis.